beginners-machine-learning-london/intro_to_machine_learning_with_pytorch/setup/README.md

 ```conda
 conda list
 ```

-You can also try importing `torch` and `torchvision` packages.
-If you don't get any errors, you're good to go.
+To verify that you have successfully installed Pytorch, you may import the `torch` and `torchvision` packages in your python console.
+If you don't get any errors, you have successfully installed Pytorch.

 ## Installing Jupyter Notebooks

-Open the `Anaconda Navigator` then select your newly created environment `my_env` from the top drop down menu on the main page, then press the `install` button underneath the Jupyter Notebooks card.
-When installed, press the `launch` button to start the Jupyter notebooks on your browser.
-Simply navigate to the notebook files we have provided in this repo to open the notebook.
+1. Open the `Anaconda Navigator`
+2. Select your newly created environment `my_env` from the top drop down menu on the main page
+3. Press the `install` button underneath the Jupyter Notebooks card.
+4. After installation, press the `launch` button to start the Jupyter notebooks on your browser.
+5. Navigate to the notebook files we have provided in this repo to open the notebook.

 ## Starting VS Code via Anaconda Navigator

-To ensure your VS code is configured to your environment `my_env`, simply launch VS Code via `Anaconda Navigator` while having your environment selected from the drop down menu.
+To ensure that your VS code is configured to your environment `my_env`, simply launch VS Code via `Anaconda Navigator` while after selecting your environment from the drop down menu.

 ## Learn More